Magic-angle semimetals: Abstract

 \section{Abstract}

-Breakthroughs in two-dimensional van der Waals heterostructures have revealed that twisting can induce correlated insulating states and superconductivity.
-At certain ``magic'' twist angles the moir\'e pattern allows for exotic many-body states by quenching the kinetic energy of the electronic degrees of freedom.
-Here, we demonstrate a link between magic-angle phenomena and a single-particle quantum phase transition in models that are accessible to a wide array of systems, such as ultra-cold atoms, trapped ions, and metamaterials.
-We dub this class of problems ``magic-angle'' semimetals and introduce a number of effective models defined in one- to three-dimensions [including a model for twisted bilayer graphene in the chiral limit]; each contains nodes in the band structure and an incommensurate modulation (e.g.\ a moir\'e pattern).
+Breakthroughs in two-dimensional van der Waals heterostructures have revealed that twisting creates a moir\'e pattern that quenches the kinetic energy of electrons, allowing for exotic many-body states.
+We show that cold-atomic, trapped ion, and metamaterial systems can emulate the effects of a twist in many models from one to three dimensions.
+Further, we demonstrate at larger angles (and argue at smaller angles) that by considering incommensurate effects, the magic-angle effect becomes a single-particle quantum phase transition (including in a model for twisted bilayer graphene in the chiral limit).
+We call these models ``magic-angle semimetals.''
+Each contains nodes in the band structure and an incommensurate modulation.
 At magic-angle criticality, we report a nonanalytic density of states, flat bands, multifractal wave functions that Anderson delocalize in momentum space, and an essentially divergent effective interaction scale.
+As a particular example, we discuss how to observe this effect in an ultracold Fermi gas.